 Emily brought her van to a halt, pulled on the hand break and immediately became aware of the song of a multitude of birds.
 It was coming from down by the river.
 Emily recognized their distinctive sighing song.
 ‘Poor will, poor will’ went their jaunty lament.

 Through a gap in the birch which obscured much of the river bank, she could see someone down by the river.
 There was a young girl sitting on a fallen tree tossing stones into the rapid flowing waters, a whippoorwill perched beside her like it was a tame pet.

 “May as well make friends sooner rather than later.”

-As Emily shut off the engine she heard that the girl was singing a pretty tune, in harmony with the song of the whippoorwills.
+As Emily killed the engine she perceived that the girl was singing a pretty tune, in harmony with the song of the whippoorwills.
 Emily waited a while, listening to the words before she disturbed the stranger.